nazarewk/10c-blog1/README.md

 # Conclusions

-I am not sure how it will work out in my [Today i Learned app][tilapp], but for now using React instead of custom Dijit looks very promising in solving the problem of Dojo being too complicated for the average mortal.
+I am not sure how it will work out in my [Today I Learned app][tilapp], but for now using React instead of custom Dijit looks very promising in solving the problem of Dojo being too complicated for the average mortal.

-Hopefully i will keep you posted in the follow-ups and possibly my Engineer/Bachelor Thesis (whatever is the proper name in English).
+Hopefully I will keep you posted in the follow-ups and possibly my Engineer/Bachelor Thesis (whatever is the proper name in English).